-- How to use the cache
+- how to use the cache

-- How to change the cache storage
+- how to change the storage backend

-- How to properly invalidate the cache
+- how to correctly invalidate the cache

 Installation